 Hi everyone, my name is casey!

-I'm a recent graduate from the University of Hawai'i Institute for Astronomy who is passionate about rocky planets!
+I'm a Trottier Space Institute Fellow at McGill University who is passionate about rocky planets!

 I'm originally from Vermont, land of Ben & Jerry's and Bernie Sanders.
 I graduated from the University of Vermont with a B.S. in physics in 2017.
 While in undergrad, I worked with professors Joanna Rankin and Dipanjan Mitra on pulsar emission mechanisms.